 In 2008, I jumped on the bandwagon and eventually ended up with various Facebook (FB) pages, Twitter accounts, YouTube channels, Pinterest, Instagram and LinkedIn.
-Since 2001, I have learned SEO, how to build my own websites, blogs, shoot and edit video, produce audio interviews and soon will launch The Laura Lollar Podcast.
-(If you are a subscriber, you will also get the podcast episodes automatically.
-Click here to watch my announcement video.)
+Since 2001, I have learned SEO, how to build my own websites, blogs, shoot and edit video, produce audio interviews and plan to launch a podcast.
 I have spoken about social media and blogging at conferences around the U.S. and coached non-tekkies how to do it themselves.
 I got hooked.

 Then, earlier this week, I deactivated my Facebook account.

 Great balls of fire!
 You’d think I chopped off an arm.
 Friends and family are calling and texting — “What’s wrong?
 Are you okay?
 Whatever has possessed you?”

 A few friends have secretly admitted, “I’m thinking of doing the same thing.
 But don’t tell anyone — just in case I change my mind.”

 They’re not the only ones planning to throw in the towel.
 From a recent WSJ article: “Twenty six percent of American users deleted the Facebook app from their phone in the 12 months that ended in June, while 42% took a break from checking the service for a period of several weeks or more, according to a 2018 report from the Pew Research Center.”

 So, after publishing a post notifying friends and family of my intention to leave FB, which only 10% of them probably ever saw due to that pesky algorithm, I waited a few weeks in case I’d change my mind.
 (I’ve been prone to do that.
 Just ask my patient husband.)
 Then last night, I decided it was high time and I pulled the plug.